Two low-barrier crypto prop firms. One built for crypto from day one. Here is how they compare where it counts.

 - You are a cost-sensitive trader calibrating to a funded account model for the first time

-For traders coming from more restrictive prop firm environments, both DNA Funded and Velotrade offer a meaningfully better operating baseline:
+For traders coming from more restrictive prop firm environments, both DNA Funded and Velotrade offer a better operating baseline than legacy forex firms, but the freedoms are not identical:

 - Weekend holding allowed: neither forces position closure on Friday close

-- EAs and automation permitted: algorithmic strategies are supported at both firms
+- EAs and automation permitted: algorithmic strategies are supported at both firms.
+Velotrade provides full open API access on every account with no extra fee or approval process.

 - Broad crypto access: both cover major and mid-cap crypto pairs